ClusterLabs/PAF/index.md

 able to:

   * detect a failure of your PostgreSQL instance
-  * recover your master instance...
+  * recover your primary instance...
   * ... or failover to another node
   * Select the best available standby on failover (with the smallest lag)
-  * switchover roles in your cluster between your master and a standby
+  * switchover roles in your cluster between your primary and a standby

 Thanks to Pacemaker and Corsync, you can easily build a SAFE and ROBUST cluster
 with: